FoalWatchThis page contains information on FoalWatch for veterinary use.

 7. Cap the sample cup.
 Mix the contents gently.

-8. Add 1 drop of A-1700 indicator Solution and once again mix the contents of the cap gently.
+8. Add 1 drop of A-1700 Indicator Solution and once again mix the contents of the cup gently.

-9. Push the valve assembly onto the Titret® ampoule tip until it fits snugly.
+9. Push the valve assembly onto the Titret ampoule tip until it fits snugly (fig 1).

 Note: The valve assembly should reach the reference line on the neck of the ampoule.

-10. Gently snap the tip of the ampoule at the score mark.
+10. Snap the tip of the ampoule at the black snap ring (fig 2).

-11. Lift the control bar and insert the Titret® assembly into the body of the Titrettor.
+11. Lift the control bar and insert the Titret assembly into the Titrettor (fig 3).

-12. Hold the Titrettor with the sample pipe in the sample and press the control bar firmly, but briefly, to pull in a small amount of sample.
-The contents will turn bright orange.
+12. Hold the Titrettor with the sample pipe in the sample.
+Press the control bar firmly, but briefly, to pull in a small amount of sample.
+The contents will turn orange or pink (fig 4).

-13. Press the control bar again briefly to allow another small amount of sample to be drawn into the Titret® ampoule.
+13. Press the control bar again to draw another small amount of sample into the ampoule.

-14. After each addition, rock the entire assembly to mix the contents of the ampoule.
-Watch for a color change from orange to bright blue.
+14. Rock the entire assembly to mix the contents of the ampoule.
+Watch for a color change FROM ORANGE TO BLUE.

 Note: The endpoint color may appear in flashes, but the endpoint is reached only when the blue color is permanent (lasts for at least 30 seconds).